abgox/PSCompletions/README.md

 -   😄: It means that after you choose it, you can press `Space` and `Tab` key to continue to get command completions.

     -   This symbol can be customized by running `psc config symbol SpaceTab <symbol>`
+    -   e.g. `psc config symbol SpaceTab 😄`

 -   😎: It means that after you choose it, you can press a string without spaces, then press `Space` and `Tab` key to continue to get command completions.

     -   This symbol can be customized by running `psc config symbol WriteSpaceTab <symbol>`

--   🤔：It means that after you choose it, you can press `Space` and `Tab` key to continue to get option-type completions(e.g. --verbose).
+-   🤔: It means that after you choose it, you can press `Space` and `Tab` key to continue to get option-type completions(e.g. --verbose).

     -   This symbol can be customized by running `psc config symbol OptionsTab <symbol>`